urbit/urbit.org-reloaded/content/docs/system-overview/arvo.md

 simple -- it's only about 600 lines of code, excluding its various modules.

 The Urbit transition function is implemented in Arvo.
-Upon being 'poked' by Vere with the pair of `<input event, state>`, Arvo directs the event to the appropriate OS module.
-The result of each Vere 'poke' is a pair of `<output events, new state>`.
+Upon being 'poked' by Vere with the pair of `&lt;input event, state>`, Arvo directs the event to the appropriate OS module.
+The result of each Vere 'poke' is a pair of `&lt;output events, new state>`.
 Events are typed, and each has an explicit call-stack structure indicating the event's source module in Arvo.

 For a more in-depth technical introduction, see [Arvo Overview](/docs/arvo/overview).

 Arvo modules are also called 'vanes'.
 Arvo's vanes are:

 - [Ames](/docs/arvo/ames/ames): defines and implements Urbit's encrypted P2P network protocol, as well as Urbit's identity protocol.